sliuu/beautiful-jekyll/_posts/2018-05-06-design-manifesto.md

 <figcaption>Storyboard laying out how users would use our app to find background information about artworks</figcaption>
 </figure>

-We made sure to keep the number of frames between 3 and 6 to keep them understandable and straight to the point.
-We included a bit of text to guide the viewer’s understanding, and tried to convey emotion within the stick-figures in our frames.
-These ideas followed guidelines also supported by Truong et al.

 Scenarios and storyboards serve as only two examples of how effective communication is necessary in the design process, but they highlight how problems and solutions can be made more compelling by using emotion and examples of real users to convince outsiders why some project is a worthwhile pursuit.

 ## Critiquing

 Once the focus of our project had been fully laid out, the process of designing and evaluating the product began.
 In design thinking, this is always a very iterative process.

-That meant that our design had to be constantly evaluated by participants and critiqued by our peers in order to become the better and better at every stage.
+Our design had to be constantly evaluated and critiqued by our peers in order to become the better and better at every stage.
 Although this concept was a bit daunting at first (you mean everyone is going to be telling us how much our design sucks?), we quickly learned that getting constant feedback from our peers would be the best way to use our collective knowledge as a class to our advantage.

 [Karen Cheng’s guide on "How to Survive a Critique"](http://arcadenw.org/article/how-to-survive-critique) was a helpful reference point here for those of us new to receiving critiques.
 We learned over the course of the semester how to not get too attached to our initial designs and how to not get defensive when bombarded with questions about it.